ep1cman/unifi-protect-backup/README.md

                                   More details about supported platforms can be found here: https://github.com/caronc/apprise --skip-missing                  If set, events which are 'missing' at the start will be ignored.
                                   Subsequent missing events will be downloaded (e.g. a missed event)  [default: False] --download-rate-limit FLOAT     Limit how events can be downloaded in one minute.
-Disabled by default --max-event-length INTEGER      Only download events shorter than this maximum length, in seconds  [default: 7200] --help                          Show this message and exit.
+Disabled by default --max-event-length INTEGER      Only download events shorter than this maximum length, in seconds  [default: 7200] --experimental-downloader       If set, a new experimental download mechanism will be used to match what the web UI does.
+This might be more stable if you are experiencing a lot of failed downloads with the default downloader.  [default: False] --help                          Show this message and exit.
 ```